Where to go for a day trip from Warsaw

 Looking to escape the noise and chaos of the city?
 Here are a few ways to escape Warsaw on a day trip and see sides of the region many visitors miss.

-- Open-air Museum of the Mazovian Countryside in Sierpc, 120 km from Warsaw
+- Open-air Museum of the Mazovian Countryside, 120 km from Warsaw

 - Zegrze Lake, 30 km from Warsaw